cbslneu/heartview/docs/_build/html/_sources/examples.rst.txt

 |Empatica E4|

-Extract heartbeats from IBI data from the Empatica E4.
+Extract heartbeats from interbeat interval (IBI) data from the Empatica E4.

 ::